jweiberg/cop3502/README.md

 0 A.D. (pronounced "zero ey-dee") is a free, open-source, cross-platform real-time strategy game of ancient warfare.
 As the leader of an ancient civilization, you must gather the resources you need to raise a military force and dominate your enemies.
+Ultimately, you will send off your army to battle in an attempt to destroy all your enemies’ structures that can generate units, and all units that can construct buildings.
+The first player that achieves this goal wins.

 This is currently an incomplete, under-development version of the game.
 We're always interested in getting more people involved, to help bring the game